buildpacks/rfcs/text/0000-rfc-issue-generation.md

 ##### Cons

 - No call-to-action for maintainers.
-The maintainers would have to remember to do this.
+The maintainers would have to remember to do this during their review.

 ### Keep management of issues seperate